Osinachi-Uro/Learn-With-Osinachi/Exercise 10/Exercise 10.md

 # Exercise 10 - Deploying a Laravel project on Debian 11 operating system

 ## Brief
-Deploy a laravel Realworld Example App on debian 11 operating system ....
+Deploy a Laravel Realworld Example App on debian 11 operating system.

 ### 1. Register a domain name if yu dont already have one
 I used namecheap to register a domain called osinachuro.me